werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 * `HalfLife4.exe` also depends on certain Windows DLLs, e.g. `ntdll.dll`
 * `ntdll.dll` is provided by Wine as a dll/so pair: `ntdll.dll` (PE+DWARF) + `ntdll.so` (ELF+DWARF)

 As you can see, the application has a crazy mix of different formats and the debugger needs to handle all these combinations in order to correctly unwind the stack, resolve symbols, set breakpoints, etc. Luckily, LLDB doesn't make an assumption that all modules have the same format.
 It can handle all possible combinations, as long the data is well-formed.
-One big thing missing is the support for the Wine dynamic loader, which we have implemented -- [Add-DYLD-plugin-for-debugging-Wine](https://github.com/werat/llvm-project-wine/blob/main/patches/0030-lldb-Add-DYLD-plugin-for-debugging-Wine.patch) (and maybe it will eventually make its way into upstream 😃).
+One big thing missing is support for Wine dynamic loader, which we have implemented -- [Add-DYLD-plugin-for-debugging-Wine](https://github.com/werat/llvm-project-wine/blob/main/patches/0030-lldb-Add-DYLD-plugin-for-debugging-Wine.patch) (and maybe it will eventually make its way into upstream 😃).

 In this article I'm using a local Windows machine to run the debugger and a remote Linux machine to run the Wine application.
 The debugger can work on Linux and macOS too, but Windows has better PDB support (see more below in the section about building LLDB).
 Also, my workflow involves rebuilding the original executable from source, which needs to happen on Windows.

 ## Demo time!

 Here's a quick demo of running a command-line LLDB on Windows.
-It demonstrates connecting to a remote Linux machine, attaching to a Wine process and doing typical debugging things: looking at the call stack, setting breakpoints and stepping, looking at variables and reading the memory.
+It demonstrates connecting to a remote Linux machine, attaching to a Wine process and doing typical debugging things: looking at the call stack, setting breakpoints and stepping, looking at variables and reading memory.

 [![Debugging Wine with LLDB on Windows](https://asciinema.org/a/J95lTmBX9FcHtiRREP2wxZUhu.svg)](https://asciinema.org/a/J95lTmBX9FcHtiRREP2wxZUhu)